 - Make your own homemade yeast dough with whole-wheat flour.
-Try the following recipe:
+Try our Pizza Dough recipe.

 Jarred pizza sauce is often full of fat and sugar.
 Try fat-free/sugar-free pasta sauce — just whisk in a little tomato paste to thicken it.
 Or, try one of the other delicious toppings below.
 Likewise, think beyond the typical thick layer of mozzarella.

-Excessive cheese does not a pizza make, and it adds lots of calories.
+Excessive cheese does not make a pizza, and it adds lots of calories.
 A pizza without cheese can be delicious, especially when topped with fresh vegetables.
 If you do opt for cheese, buy a good-quality one and use it sparingly.

 Ten new ideas for pizza toppings

 - Pimiento, goat cheese and spinach pizza Checkerboard the dough with baby spinach leaves.
 Place jarred pimiento strips on top of the leaves, and dot with soft, low-fat goat cheese.